kanidm/kanidm/book/src/accounts/posix.md

 To do this, we use the last 24 bits of the account or group's UUID to generate the GID number.
-We can only use the UID range `1879048192` (`0x70000000`) to `2147483647` (`0x7fffffff`) due to limitations of the Linux kernel and systemd reserving other uids in the range for it's exclusive use.
+We can only use the UID range `1879048192` (`0x70000000`) to `2147483647` (`0x7fffffff`) due to limitations of the Linux kernel and [systemd reserving other uids in the range](http://systemd.io/UIDS-GIDS/) for its exclusive use.

 A valid concern is the possibility of duplication in the lower 24 bits.
 Given the birthday problem,